 A board member and officer may be the same person, so long as the corporation is not too large.
 But any officers of the corporation must be paid a "reasonable salary."

 After formation, even the organizing shareholders generally retain little decision-making power for the corporation.
 However, shareholders usually have the power to ratify certain major business decisions (e.g. dissolution, merger, liquidation of substantially all assets, etc.).

+All for-profit corporations, including PBCs, are originally formed as C-Corporations for tax purposes.
 Smaller, eligible corporations may elect S-corporation status in order to be taxed as a pass-through entity by filing Form 2553, "Election by a Small Business Corporation," with the IRS.
 By electing S-corp status, a corporation thereby avoids "double taxation" as the entity itself will no longer be taxed, only the income of individual shareholders.

 Only domestic corporations with a single class of stock and fewer than seventy five (75) shareholders may elect to be taxed as an S-corporation.
 But there are additional requirements on eligibility, including limitations on the persons who may own shares.

 S-corps generally have all of the same benefits as C-corps, in addition to not being taxed at the corporate level.
 However, S-corps may have important differences in allowable deductions and the carrying of losses.
 It is important to carefully consider the decision to be taxed as an S-corp and to talk to your tax advisor or attorney about the needs and circumstances of your particular business.

 Non-corporate business entities may also be eligible to be taxed as S-corps.
 Such entities are normally untaxed at the entity level, but electing S-corp status allows business income to be divided between salaries and dividends, thereby potentially achieving tax savings.
 However, as noted above, it is important to be sure that any salaries paid are in fact "reasonable salaries."